TheRouletteBoi/PowerObfuscator/README.md

 ![header includes](https://github.com/TheRouletteBoi/PowerObfuscator/blob/master/Assets/Screenshots/headerincludes.png)

+# Tutorial
-13. TODO main() screenshot
+1. TODO main() screenshot
-14. TODO your code example
+2. TODO your code example
-15. TODO show how to use app. example, symbol stripping, sign prx if you want to covert .prx to .sprx
+3. TODO show how to use app. example, symbol stripping, sign prx if you want to covert .prx to .sprx